Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Methods

 \subsubsection{Alternative definition: non-additive $\lambda$}

 Previous work on electron-phonon coupling in ferromagnetic metals, Ref.~\onlinecite{verstraete2013}, introduced a different measure of spin-resolved electron-phonon coupling strength.
-Instead of dividing by the total density of states, as in Eq.~\ref{eq:lambda_spin}, we divide by a spin-resolved density of states.
+Instead of dividing by the total density of states, as in Eq.~\ref{eq:lambda_spin}, one divides by a spin-resolved density of states.
 This leads to a quantity $\lambda^{\sigma}_{\rm nadd}$ which is related to $\lambda^{\sigma}$ simply as,

 Clearly, such $\lambda^{\sigma}_{\rm nadd}$ is no longer additive over spins.
 Instead, using Eqs.~\ref{eq:additive_lambda} and \ref{eq:lambda_nadd} we have the following relation,